Unaffordable infant formula price rises

 1. The UK Government should establish policies and effective and accessible welfare schemes to protect families on a long-term basis against unjustified infant formula price rises, for example by:

-• introducing a price cap on infant formula to bring down prices on a regulated basis.
+• introducing a price cap on infant formula to bring down prices on a regulated, long-term basis.

 2. The UK Government should strengthen UK Law on the marketing of infant formula and breastmilk substitutes by fully adopting the International Code on the Marketing of Breastmilk Substitutes (the Code), thereby committing to protect families by: